We are in the process of constructing a Machine Learning (ML) agent for PDF determination.

 The motivation is to arrive at a PDF determination which is optimized without any bias in the optimization choices.
-This goes beyond the current NNPDF methodology in three respects.
+This goes beyond the previous NNPDF methodology in three respects.
 First, a single AI agent will replace a Monte Carlo set of neural networks trained to data.
 Second, the optimization of this agent will not rely on tuning a specific neural architecture and a genetic algorithm used for its minimization.
-Third, the validation of the method will not be based on an external closure test but rather it will be an outcome of the learning process.
+Third, the validation of the method will not only be done a posteriori through closure tests but also will be an outcome of the learning process.